limingjie/cpp/cpp04.md

 #Generic Programming

 ##Concept
-generic programming is a style of computer programming in which algorithms are written in terms of to-be-specified-later types that are then instantiated when needed for specific types provided as parameters.
+Generic programming is a style of computer programming in which algorithms are written in terms of to-be-specified-later types that are then instantiated when needed for specific types provided as parameters.

 ##Why Generic Programming
 ###lab04 legacy.cpp